swapnilbamble1438/ExamPortal/README.md

 # ExamPortal
 ## It is an Online Exam Application.
             It is Backend Part, for Fronted Part see "ExamPortalAngularGui" Repository.
- - Admin can create Quizzes with Categories containing Questions based on their Specific category.
+ - Admin can create  Quizzes with Categories,containing Questions based on their Specific Quiz Type.
- - Admin can Edit,Delete, Update any Quiz,Category,Question.
+ - Admin can Edit,Delete, Update any Category,Quiz,Question.
- - Admin can Activate
+ - Admin can Activate/Deactivate Specific Quiz.
  - User(Normal User) can give Exams.
  - User(Normal User) can Check their Results.